vamoirid/Computer-Architecture/Lab_2/Report_Lab2.md

 #### 2.2.1 CPI vs L1 Instruction-Cache Size

 ![CPI vs L1 Instruction-Cache Size](https://github.com/vamoirid/Computer-Architecture/blob/master/Lab_2/plots/L1_iCache_Size.png)
 As we said before, the available L1 I-Cache size are 16kB, 32kB, 64kB and 128kB.
-What we see here is what it was a little be expected.
+What we see here is what it was a little bit expected.
 Every benchmark has a L1 I-Cache Miss Rate value <0.0001% except for the _mcf_ benchmark which has a L1 I-Cache Miss Rate of 0.023%.
 As a result, _mcf_ was the only benchmark that saw an increase in performance by reducing CPI from 1.4 to 1.15 while every other benchmark had almost no change in performance.

 #### 2.2.2 CPI vs L1 Instruction-Cache Associativity